UNICEF’s Child Friendly Cities Initiative in Action

 For concrete examples of how cities have applied the CFCI Framework around the world, visit https://childfriendlycities.org/2019-summit/vote/.

-In addition to engaging Houston, TX; San Francisco, CA; Minneapolis, MN and Prince George's County, MD as its first cohort of pilot cities and first county to implement the CFCI process, UNICEF USA is also building a national CFCI Learning Community of city officials, subject matter experts and advocates to exchange resources and learning opportunities in how to put children first in local governance and decision-making.
+In addition to engaging Decatur, GA; Houston, TX; Johnson City, TN; Minneapolis, MN; Prince George's County, MD; and San Francisco, CA as its first cohort of pilot cities and first county to implement the CFCI process, UNICEF USA is also building a national CFCI Learning Community of city officials, subject matter experts and advocates to exchange resources and learning opportunities in how to put children first in local governance and decision-making.
 To learn more, join our Facebook Group or send us an email.